cisagov/get.gov/pages/about/senior-software-engineer.md

 ### Apply on USAJOBS (link coming soon)

 **Duties include**:
-- Oversee the system architecture using prototyping and proof of concepts.
+- Overseeing the overall system architecture using prototyping and proof of concepts within full-stack development
-- Support infrastructure and platform decisions to create an architecture that serves users and developers.
+- Supporting infrastructure and platform decisions to create an architecture that serves users and developers
-- Work within enterprise technology governance to ensure a healthy DevSecOps pipeline.
+- Working within enterprise technology governance to ensure a healthy DevSecOps pipeline
-- Work with the Product Owner to develop product roadmaps, backlogs, and measurable success criteria.
+- Working with the product owner to develop product roadmaps, backlogs, and measurable success criteria
-- Write meaningful user stories to ensure effective product delivery.
+- Writing meaningful user stories to ensure effective product delivery
-- Clearly communicate technical concepts with stakeholders at every level.
+- Clearly communicating technical concepts to stakeholders across a range of disciplines
-- Collaborate with researchers, designers, and product managers to deliver a product that meets user needs.
+- Collaborating with researchers, designers, and product managers to deliver a product that meets user needs using agile product development

+### Specialized experience for GS-13

+Must have at least one full-time year (52 weeks) of specialized experience equivalent to the GS-12 grade level in the federal service (or comparable level of experience from outside the federal service).

+Specialized experience for this role is defined as **experience delivering components projects, tools or products as part of an engineering team**.
+This includes experience:

+- Architecting and developing complex modern web applications or cloud infrastructure using approaches such as test-driven development, continuous integration & deployment, or distributed version control such as GitHub
+- Considering and mitigating risks that might impact the successful launch of a product
+- Communicating technical concepts to stakeholders across a range of disciplines
+- Performing system or service analysis to identify and better support user needs

+### Specialized experience for GS-14

+Must have at least one full-time year (52 weeks) of specialized experience equivalent to the GS-13 grade level in the federal service (or comparable level of experience from outside the federal service).

+Specialized experience for this role is defined as **experience delivering projects, tools or products as part of an engineering team**.
+In addition to those at the GS-13 level, this includes experience:

+- Promoting and ensuring the use of modern software development approaches such as test-driven development, continuous integration & deployment, or distributed version control such as GitHub on a software development team
+- Providing advice and recommendations to various audiences on a variety of complex application issues
+- Communicating technical concepts and challenges to stakeholders across a range of disciplines
-- Work with a cross-disciplinary team to use a sprint cycle and backlog for agile product development.
+- Direct the work of a software development team according to a prioritized backlog